ibm-cloud-docs/solution-tutorials/vpc-transit2.hidden.md

 This tutorial may incur costs.
 Use the [Cost Estimator](https://{DomainName}/estimator/review) to generate a cost estimate based on your projected usage.
 {: tip}

+A Virtual Private Cloud (VPC) provides network isolation and security in the {{site.data.keyword.cloud_notm}}.
+A VPC can be a building block that encapsulates a corporate division (marketing, development, accounting, ...) or a collection of microservices owned by a DevSecOps team.
+VPCs can be connected to an on-premises enterprise and each other.
+This may create the need to route traffic through centralized firewall-gateway appliances.
+This tutorial will walk through the implementation of a hub and spoke architecture depicted in this high-level view:

+![vpc-transit-overview](images/vpc-transit-hidden/vpc-transit-overview.svg){: class="center"}
+{: style="text-align: center;"}

-This tutorial will walk through communication paths in a multi zone hub and spoke VPC model.
-This is part two of a two part tutorial, see [part 1](/docs/solution-tutorials?topic=solution-tutorials-vpc-transit1).
+This is part two of a two part tutorial.
 This part will focus on routing all traffic between VPCs through a transit hub firewall-router.
 A scalable firewall-router using a Network Load Balancer is discussed and implemented.
 Finally private DNS is introduced for microservice access and {{site.data.keyword.cloud_notm}} service instance access through a virtual private endpoint gateway.

-This tutorial is stand alone and it is not required to execute the steps in part one.
+This tutorial is stand alone and it is not required to execute the steps in [part one](/docs/solution-tutorials?topic=solution-tutorials-vpc-transit1).
+If you are not familiar with VPC, network IP layout and planning in the {{site.data.keyword.cloud_notm}},

-A Virtual Private Cloud (VPC) is used to securely manage network traffic in the {{site.data.keyword.cloud_notm}}.
-VPCs can also be used as a way to encapsulate functionality.
-The VPCs can be connected to each other and to on-premises.

-A hub and spoke model connects multiple VPCs via {{site.data.keyword.tg_short}}.
-The cloud VPCs can be connected to on-premises enterprise using {{site.data.keyword.BluDirectLink}}.
-Each spoke could be managed by a different team perhaps in a different account.
-The isolation and connectivity support a number of scenarios:
+{{site.data.keyword.tg_short}}, {{site.data.keyword.BluDirectLink}} or asymmetric routing consider reading through part one.

+The hub and spoke model supports a number of different scenarios:
 - The hub can be the repository for shared micro services used by spokes and enterprise.
-- The hub can be the repository for shared cloud resources, like databases, accessed through [virtual private endpoint gateways](https://{DomainName}/docs/vpc?topic=vpc-about-vpe) controlled with VPC security groups and subnet access control lists, shared by spokes and enterprise
 - The hub can be a central point of traffic firewall-router and routing between enterprise and the cloud.
-- Enterprise to cloud traffic can be routed, monitored, and logged through Network Function Virtualization (NFV) appliance in the hub.
 - The hub can monitor all or some of the traffic - spoke <-> spoke, spoke <-> transit, or spoke <-> enterprise.
 - The hub can hold the VPN resources that are shared by the spokes.

-High level view:

-![vpc-transit-overview](images/vpc-transit-hidden/vpc-transit-overview.svg){: class="center"}
-{: style="text-align: center;"}
+- The hub can be the repository for shared cloud resources, like databases, accessed through [virtual private endpoint gateways](https://{DomainName}/docs/vpc?topic=vpc-about-vpe) controlled with VPC security groups and subnet access control lists, shared by spokes and enterprise

 There is a companion [GitHub repository](https://github.com/IBM-Cloud/vpc-transit) that divides the connectivity into a number of incremental layers.
 In the tutorial thin layers enable the introduction of bite size challenges and solutions.